- All girls and boys should get the HPV vaccine at 11-12 years old.

 Some types cause genital warts, others cause pre-cancerous changes (cellular changes that can lead to cancer of the cervix later).
 In rare cases, the virus can cause other types of cancers to the vulva, vagina, anus in girls, the anus and penis in guys, and the back of the throat, base of the tongue, and tonsils in both.

-There is a vaccine that helps prevent cervical cancer and other conditions caused by certain types of Human Papillomavirus (HPV).
+The HPV vaccine helps prevent cervical cancer and other conditions caused by certain types of Human Papillomavirus (HPV).

 Am I at risk to get HPV?

 If you have had sexual contact or plan to have sexual contact in your lifetime, you’re at risk for getting HPV.
 Any person who has sexual contact—no matter what color, race, gender or sexual orientation—can get HPV.
-In fact, at least 1 in every 2 sexually active young women has had a genital HPV infection.
-Over 20 million Americans of all ages know they have the HPV virus because they’ve had genital warts, an abnormal Pap test, or have tested positive for HPV.
+In fact, nearly every person living in the United States, who is sexually active will develop HPV (at some point in their lives) if they have NOT been vaccinated against it.
+According to the CDC, over 79 million Americans are infected with HPV. .
 However, most people don’t know they have HPV because they haven’t had symptoms.

 HPV and genital warts are usually spread by direct skin-to-skin contact during vaginal, anal, or oral sex with someone who is infected with HPV.
 Condoms and dental dams (used as a barrier during oral sex) can help protect against HPV, but they aren’t perfect because HPV can be found on skin that isn’t covered by a condom.
 HPV can be in the skin and genital organs without any symptoms.